Transferring Patent Ownership: Preexisting Licenses, Rights That Run With Patents, Encumbrances, Enforcement

 Recording of a 90-minute premium CLE video webinar with Q&A

-This CLE webinar will guide counsel on transferring patent ownership.
+This CLE course will guide counsel on transferring patent ownership.
 The panel will address the impact of encumbrances such as preexisting licenses on patent transfers as well as how the retention of certain rights by the former owner can affect the new patent owners' rights.
 The panel will also discuss how these issues impact enforcement of the patent.
 The panel will discuss how the courts are treating these issues and offer guidance for transferring patent ownership.

 - Transfer of patent ownership generally